Rava Idli, Steam Dumplings

 For The Seasoning

-- Heat oil in a saucepan.
-Add mustard and cumin seeds and as they begin to crack, add the chilies.
+Heat oil in a saucepan.
+Add mustard and cumin seeds.
+When the seeds begin to crack, add the chilies.
 Stir for a few seconds and remove from the heat.

-- You can replace the cabbage with shredded zucchini or carrots.
+You can replace the cabbage with shredded carrots.

-- This recipe will make slightly more than 16 Idlis, therefore if you choose to; you could make it in 2 batches.
-The batter can be prepared all at once; however, the ENO has to be added just prior to pouring into the Idli stand.
+This recipe will make slightly more than 16 idlis.
+If you choose, you can make it in two batches.
+The batter can be prepared all at once; however, you must add the Eno just prior to pouring into the idli stand.

-- Serve Idlis with samber (south Indian vegetable soup).
-Idlis do not have to be seasoned.
+Serve Idlis with samber (south Indian vegetable soup).
+Idlis do not have to be seasoned for that.